rgehrsitz/zip-splitter/API_REFERENCE.md

 **Property Details:**

-- `ArchiveStrategy`: Determines whether to split by size or create a single archive
+- `ArchiveStrategy`: Determines whether to split by size or create a single archive.
+  - If `SplitBySize` is used, archives are named `archive001.zip`, `archive002.zip`, etc., by default.
-- `MaxArchiveSize`: Maximum size limit (interpretation depends on SizeLimitType)
+- `MaxSizeBytes`: Maximum size limit (interpretation depends on `SizeLimitType`). // Corrected from MaxArchiveSize
-- `LargeFileHandling`: How to handle files that exceed the size limit
+- `LargeFileHandling`: How to handle files that exceed the size limit.
+  - If `CreateSeparateArchive` is chosen, the separate archive will be named `large_file_{OriginalFileNameWithoutExtension}.zip`.
-- `SizeLimitType`: Whether size limit applies to uncompressed data or final ZIP size
+- `SizeLimitType`: Defines what the size limit represents (uncompressed data or compressed archive).
-- `EstimatedCompressionRatio`: Used for compressed size calculations (0.1-1.0)
+- `EstimatedCompressionRatio`: Used when `SizeLimitType` is `CompressedArchive`.
-- `SingleArchiveName`: Name for single archive mode
+- `SingleArchiveName`: Name of the archive when `ArchiveStrategy` is `SingleArchive` (e.g., "backup.zip").
+Must end with ".zip".

 ### SplitResult